tduva/LiveSplit-ASL/GTASA-README.md

 * Check the Autosplitter settings to check which version it detected (while the game is running)
   - If it says `<unknown>` it couldn't detect your game version and the Autosplitter is disabled

+### Changelog

+See the [commits](https://github.com/tduva/LiveSplit-ASL/commits/master/GTASA.asl) for updates to this script.

 ## Usage

 Simply go into the Splits Editor, set `Grand Theft Auto: San Andreas` as game and activate the Autosplitter by clicking on `Activate`.